queryluke/masseffect-5e/static/data/rules/09-07-shields.md

 Todd now has 14 shield points total.
 Todd takes his turn as he normally would.

 An adept spots Todd and hits him with a Warp spell.
 This bypasses Todd's shields and deals 13 necrotic damage.
 But it does not end his shield regeneration.
-If this damage have been from an Assault Rifle or an Incinerate spell, Todd's shield regeneration would have ended.
+If this damage had been from an Assault Rifle or an Incinerate spell, Todd's shield regeneration would have ended.

 On Todd's next turn, he gains another 10 shield points, putting him back to his maximum capacity of 20 and the regeneration